Skip to content

 Conversation Matters More Than Cash in Employee Compensation_IA_ employee compensation conversations_IA.jpg

 Compensation management software can remove the tedium and guesswork from salary reviews, and helps simplify a complex process.
 The current crop of software offerings, like other talent management applications, are striving to be user-friendly, intuitive tools.
-The best of them give managers a complete view of each employee’s value to the organization, and make it easy to compare individuals side by side to achieve a fair outcome.
+The best of them gives managers a complete view of each employee’s value to the organization, and make it easy to compare individuals side by side to achieve a fair outcome.

-But compensation software is not compensation strategy or policy, and the best software in the world won’t change employees’ perceptions about their pay.
-The results of this year’s PayScale annual compensation survey indicate a stark difference between how of employers and employees view their compensation practices.
+But compensation software is not a compensation strategy or policy, and the best software in the world won’t change employees’ perceptions about their pay.
+The results of this year’s PayScale annual compensation survey indicates a stark difference between how employers and employees view their compensation practices.
 Among employers, 73% believe they pay employees fairly, but only 36% of employees agree.
 Seventy-eight percent of employers believe employees are valued at work, but only 45% of employees do.

 Looking further into the report, we find only 40% of companies have open and transparent communication about pay, but only 21% of employees believe it is true.
 The difference in the responses to that question gets to the heart of the compensation fairness issue.